-Over thirty years ago Modern Reformation began as a little bulletin, produced from the dorm room of founding editor, Michael Horton.
+Over thirty years ago Modern Reformation began as a little bulletin, produced from the dorm room of founding editor, Dr. Michael Horton.
 Along with the original members of CURE (Christians United for Reformation), Dr. Horton began providing resources to aid the American church in recovering and proclaiming the gospel, aptly summarized in the five solas of the Reformation.
-That is, they wanted to see a modern reformation.
+They wanted to see a modern reformation.

 Modern Reformation ISSN-1076-7169